nodiscc/xsrv/docs/usage.md

-check [project] [host|group]        simulate deployment, report what would be changed deploy [project] [host|group]       deploy the main playbook (apply configuration/roles) fetch-backups [project] [host]      fetch backups from a host to the local backups directory shell|ssh [project] [host]          open interactive SSH shell on a host logs [project] [host]               view system logs on a host o|open [project]                    open the project directory in the default file manager
+check [project] [host|group]        simulate deployment, report what would be changed deploy [project] [host|group]       deploy the main playbook (apply configuration/roles) fetch-backups [project] [host]      fetch backups from a host to the local backups directory scan [project]                      scan a project directory for cleartext passwords/secrets shell|ssh [project] [host]          open interactive SSH shell on a host logs [project] [host]               view system logs on a host o|open [project]                    open the project directory in the default file manager